VideoSupporter/srt-probe/docs/PRIVACY_POLICY.md

 ## Contact Information

 If you have questions about this Privacy Policy, please:
-- Open an issue on our GitLab repository
+- Open an issue on our GitHub repository
 - Contact us at: [videosp.info@gmail.com]

 ## Your Rights